nicegood123/nicegood123/README.md

 ![Hobbyist Coder](https://github.com/nicegood123/nicegood123/blob/main/banner.png?raw=true)

-I'm a web developer who loves to code in my free time as well.
+Hello, I'm a web developer who loves to code in my free time as well.
 As a hobbyist coder, I enjoy collaborating with other developers, and I'm always looking for new opportunities to learn and grow.

 I believe in writing clean, well-documented code that is easy to read and maintain.
 I also prioritize testing and debugging to ensure that my code is reliable and secure.